nickzoic/nick.zoic.org/art/quantized-counting-considerations/index.md

 *estimating score and score variance from CDF* *[python source code](src/cdf.py)*

-This gives us an alternative way of estimating score and variance of score, but it also gives us another useful piece of information, which is an estimate of how well it has been able to fit to our expected distribution.
+This gives us an alternative way of estimating score and stdev of score, but it also gives us another useful piece of information, which is *the variance of our estimate of the score* (written `var(mu)` in the above graphs) ... which is an estimate of how well it has been able to fit to our expected distribution.

-In the first three cases we've been able to fit quite nicely despite the varying widths.
+In the first three cases we've been able to fit quite nicely despite the varying stdev.
+In the last case, the outputs of our attempt to fit the data to our expected distribution indicate that something is seriously wrong: the score is out of bounds, the stddev is very large and the variance of the estimate is also very large.
-In the third case, the outputs of our attempt to fit the data to our expected distribution indicate that something is seriously wrong and that this particular sample cannot be relied upon.
+This particular sample cannot be relied upon.

 ## Further Work

-There's lots more to do on this:
+There's lots more to do on this general concept:

 * how does it apply to real world data?
 * what are the sources and characteristics of noise